 The areas of study listed above are NOT prerequisites for admission.
 If your educational preparation does not yet match your educational goals, you may need to spend extra time building your academic skills.
 The college stands ready to assist you in every way possible should this be the case.

 Northwest College invites prospective students and their families to visit campus.
 Visits are scheduled Monday through Friday at 9 am and 1 pm.
 Learn more and make a reservation online:

 Visit the Visit Campus page of the NWC website for more information.

 Admission to the College

-As a member of the National Association for College Admission Counselors, Northwest College follows the NACAC Statement of Principles of Good Practice.
+As a member of the National Association for College Admission Counselors (NACAC), Northwest College follows the NACAC Code of Ethics and Professional Practices in the recruitment of all students.
+The NACAC Code of Ethics and Professional Practices is located here https://www.nacacnet.org/globalassets/documents/advocacy-and-ethics/cepp/cepp_10_2019_final.pdf

 Applicants are encouraged to apply at least two months prior to the semester in which they plan to enroll.
 However, applications will be accepted any time prior to the start of a semester.
 Northwest College reserves the right to deny admission.
 Applicants must submit an admission application and official transcripts.
 Applicants are encouraged to submit scores on the American College Test (ACT) or the Scholastic Aptitude Test (SAT), ACCUPLACER and/or ALEKS Placement Tests.
 Results are used in academic advisement and career planning.